Updating to 3.41 for Blender 2.8¶

 Game Engine Export¶

-- New option “Allow Stretch” to support stretchy animated bones.
-Warning, to achieve this, the bones are unparented.
+- New option “No Parents” to support stretchy animated bones.
+Caution though, to achieve this, the bones are unparented so the rig hierarchy is broken.

 - The bone’s primary and secondary axes can now be assigned at export time.